heimerzieher/bobby-car-firmware/README.md

 Bobby Car Firmware FOC
 ====
 Firmware for all wheel drive bobby car with four hoverboard motors and two hoverboard motorcontrollers.
-The hoverboard mainboards are controlled via ADC (XBox 360 triggers with potis) and (!)
-UART (microcontroller, currently arduino uno for testing).
+The hoverboard mainboards are controlled via ADC (XBox 360 triggers with potis) and UART through an esp32 microcontroller.
+The esp32 is connected via SPI to an 3.5 inch touch screen (ILI9488) with an XPT2046 touch controller.
+For the wiring see the platformio.ini in the microcontroller folder...

 todo...